antoinece/antoinece.github.io/src/content/blog/first-post.md

 ## How does Vroum Engine manage triggers?

 Triggers are an option that a shape can have to detect if any other shape is touching the trigger shape.
-In this scene, we see the shape turning red when the shapes are touching each other.
+In this scene, we see shapes turning red when touching an other shape.

 ---
 <video controls style="width: 100%; height: auto;">